bazel-contrib/bazel-lib/docs/write_source_files.md

 bazel run //:write_all
 ```

 When a file is out of date, you can leave a suggestion to run a target further up in the tree by specifying `suggested_update_target`.
-E.g.,
+For example,

 ```starlark
 write_source_files(